 1. Assembling the Fly Rod - Reel Setup

 When you’re ready to set up your fly rod, pay close attention to where you do it.
+The rod length can make it easy to get caught in a fan or a door.
+The risk of this is increased with longer rods like euro-nymphing set-ups.
+This is especially true for graphite rods; less so for fiberglass.
 Too often anglers will break the rod tip or split the reel seat by being too aggressive in the set-up process.

 Most rods will come in two or four pieces.
 Also, some of the higher-end rods will have alignment dots to help you get on the water faster.
 Make sure the guides are all properly aligned and facing the proper direction.
 You need to be able to run the fly line directly up from the fly reel through all of the guides.

-It’s not a bad idea to put some wax on the male components of the rod.
+It’s not a bad idea to put some wax on the male components of the rod ferrules.
 This will allow for easier assembly and breakdown.
 While it’s not necessary, it can ensure the rod is going to stay in good shape.

 2. Attaching the Fly Reel to the Fly Rod